 The Beggars Fair is a festival that promotes local talent, so we only consider acts who are local to Romsey and the surrounding area.
 So if you’re based in Southampton, Bournemouth, Salisbury, Andover, Basingstoke, Portsmouth, the Isle of Wight or nearer then get in touch.
 So roughly within 25 miles of Romsey as shown in the map below.

-So if you’re outside the circle on the map, then you will be quietly ignored… Sorry!
+If you’re outside the circle then you will be quietly ignored… Sorry!

 So Sign-Up on MailChimp below, describing yourself or band, act etc. Musicians please supply a website, Facebook, SoundCloud etc which has tracks we can listen to.
 We have a preference for those that perform original material or with an original take on existing or traditional material.

 Payment?
 There’s A Clue In The Event Name…

 The Beggars Fair is a free community festival on an extremely limited budget.
-It may not be a Glastonbury, Cambridge, Sidmouth, Reading or any other BIG music festival, but we do believe it’s the biggest of its kind in Hampshire.
+It may not be a Glastonbury, Cambridge, Sidmouth, Reading etc but we do believe it’s the biggest of its kind in Hampshire.

 For our income we rely upon sponsors, programme selling, advertising and donations on the day to run the Beggars Fair as a free event for the folk of Romsey and the surrounding area.
 There is simply no way that an event like this can happen otherwise.